davidtchiu/davidtchiu.github.io/teaching/cs261/hwk4.sent/index.md

 ### Sentiment Analysis

 Sentiment Analysis is a "Big Data" problem which seeks to determine the general attitude of a writer given some text they have written.
 For instance, we would like to have a program that could look at the text "The film was a breath of fresh air " and realize that it was a positive statement, while "It made me want to poke out my eye balls " is negative.
 This is just one application of an important class of algorithms called Machine Learning, a branch of CS that explores the construction and study of algorithms that can learn from data.
-Such algorithms operate by building a model from example inputs and using that model to make preditions or decisions.
+Such algorithms operate by building a model from example inputs and using that model to make predictions or decisions.

 ```
 ////////////////////////////////////